ABSanthosh/SWENG-881--Course-Project/Readme.md

 Note: The definition for the tours in the above table were adapted from the Canvas module.

-By examining each test case number, the read can clearly determine both the category and subcategory of the test case.
+By examining each test case number, the reader can clearly determine both the category and subcategory of the test case.
 For example, test IDM-W-01 is category Input Domain Modeling and subcategory Writer.
 Test case EXP-C-02 is category Exploratory Tour and subcategory Collector's Tour.
 The test case identifier schema is defined in [Section 3.2](#32-test-tools-formats-and-organizational-scheme).

 ## 5.2 Test Cases